TicoVac Vaccine Description

 TicoVac Vaccine Dosage

 TicoVac for individuals 16 years of age and older receive three doses of 0.5 ml suspension for injection in a prefilled syringe.
-TicoVac Junior is for individuals 1 year of age to 15 years of age receive 0.25 ml.
-The first and second doses should be given at a 1 to 3-month interval.
+TicoVac Junior is for individuals one year to 15 years of age receiving 0.25 ml.
+The first and second doses should be given at a 1 to the 3-month interval.

 TicoVac Vaccine News